 I’m not a fan of holding through a lot of pullbacks.
 I like being in for quick bursts to the upside and then getting out.
-Holding through one pullback or a bit of sideways movement is bound ot happen on many trades, but I want my 20%+ gains relatively quickly.
+Holding through a pullback or a bit of sideways movement is bound to happen on some trades, but I want my 20%+ gains relatively quickly.

 Choppy small price waves don’t usually produce quick gains.

-Looking at price patterns in the past, loosely based on patterns I may consider trading, the stock tends to only rise a 5% to 12% before leveling off, pulling back, or an earnings announcement.
+Looking at price patterns in the past, loosely based on patterns I may consider trading, the stock tends to only rise 5% to 12% before leveling off, pulling back, or an earnings announcement.
 Unless I have absolutely nothing else to trade, I would way rather trade stocks that tend to jump 20% or 30%+ and then level off, compared to a stock that only moves 10% at a time.
 That said, if I get a trade with a small stop loss, such as 2% or 3%, then even 10% upside is a great reward:risk.